-The Fund may invest without limitation in securities of U.S. issuers.
-Subject to the limit described below on investments in securities and instruments that are economically tied to "emerging market" countries, the Fund may invest without limitation in securities of foreign (non-U.S.) issuers, securities traded principally outside of the United States, and securities denominated in currencies other than the U.S. dollar.
-The Fund may invest without limitation in investment grade sovereign debt denominated in the relevant country's local currency with less than one year remaining to maturity ("short-term investment grade sovereign debt"), including short-term investment grade sovereign debt issued by emerging market issuers.
+Subject to the limitations set forth in this prospectus, including the limit on investments in emerging market securities and instruments, the Fund may invest without limit in non-U.S. dollar denominated securities (of both developed and "emerging market" countries), including obligations of non-U.S. governments and their respective sub-divisions, agencies and government-sponsored enterprises.
+The Fund may invest without limit in investment grade sovereign debt denominated in the relevant country's local currency with less than one year remaining to maturity ("short-term investment grade sovereign debt"), including short-term investment grade sovereign debt issued by emerging market issuers.
 The Fund may invest up to 40% of its total assets in securities and instruments that are economically tied to "emerging market" countries other than investments in short-term investment grade sovereign debt issued by emerging market issuers, where as noted above there is no limit.
 The Fund may also invest directly in foreign currencies, including local emerging market currencies.